Dog Friendly Beaches

 Perran Sands allows dogs all year round but during July and August, they are however required to be on a lead between 10am and 5pm.

-The beach merges with Penhale Sands and combined are close to 3km in length and backed by an extensive sand dune system.
-This is a tourist-focused area and so plenty of places to eat that are dog friendly.
+The beach merges with Penhale Sands and combined are close to 3km in length and backed by an extensive dune system.
+This is a tourist-focused area, so there are plenty of dog-friendly places to eat.

 6. Mawgan Porth, Newquay